 If you are married, you and your spouse might be able to stagger work times or even work days to cover the majority of your childcare needs.
 Or, if you are single, working non-traditional shifts can open up childcare options for you as more friends and family may be available in the evenings or on weekends.
 You might still need some part time childcare, but this reduces the amount of coverage that you need.
 This also makes it easier for both parents to be involved in teaching.
 Of course, you will have to be very intentional about finding time to spend together if you choose this option.
 It can be done - even before I started homeschooling, my husband and I had to work opposite shifts often.
 It's challenging, but we made it work.

 Homeschool families are usually very passionate about homeschooling.
 Most of us would love to help a family out who is trying to make this work.
 If you can find more than one family who is willing to share in childcare or transportation to classes and activities, this can be a perfect combination.
 This is an area where you might be able to find creative ways of compensating families for childcare.
-Maybe you can teach a subject or teach a practical skill to the families of other children, essential creating a small co-op.
+Maybe you can teach a subject or teach a practical skill to the families of other children, essentially creating a small co-op.
 Some families might not need high monetary compensation, but if your income allows you to purchase more expensive curriculum options that a stay-at-home mom can't afford, you have a good trade-out opportunity.
-The workbook I mentioned walks you through a few different options for finding these families in your area.

 This is a common option for working parents.
 Homeschooled students who are in high school have flexible schedules, they understand homeschooling well, and they usually have a lot more time in their week than traditional school students.
 They also tend to be more affordable than a full-time adult nanny.
 While you probably can't utilize a singe homeschool student for 40 hours of childcare, a couple of students can probably cover your schedule well.